-Because dehydration can quickly become life threatening, the Public Health Service advises that you be especially careful to replace fluids and electrolytes (potassium, sodium, and the like) during a bout of diarrhea.
+Because dehydration can quickly become life-threatening, the Public Health Service advises that you be especially careful to replace fluids and electrolytes (potassium, sodium, and the like) during a bout of diarrhea.
 Do this by drinking Pedialyte, a rehydration solution available at most Mexican pharmacies, or glasses of natural fruit juice (high in potassium) with a pinch of salt added.
-Or you can also try a glass of boiled pure water with a quarter teaspoon of sodium bicarbonate (baking soda) added.
+Or you can also try a glass of boiled pure water with a quarter-teaspoon of sodium bicarbonate (baking soda) added. kidnappings, and highway carjackings, have risen in recent years.
+The most severe problems have been concentrated in Mexico City, where even long-time foreign residents will attest to the overall lack of security.
+If in Mexico City, avoid ostentatious displays of wealth (no fine jewelry), and take taxis only dispatched from official sites (sitios).
+Isolated incidents have also occurred in Ixtapa, and even the traditionally tranquil Puerto Escondido.
+See "Visitor Information," earlier in this chapter, for information on how to access the latest U.S. State Department advisories.